 Defamation is the act of harming the reputation of someone by making a damaging false statement to a third party.
 The statements can be verbal or written.
 These days, thanks to the pervasiveness of social media and electronic communication, false and damaging statements can follow people around for years, exposing them to unwanted negative publicity and ridicule.

-Here at Hepworth & Associates, we are locally based defamation attorneys in Utah.
+Here at Hepworth Legal, we are locally based defamation attorneys in Utah.
 With offices in Salt Lake City, Bountiful, South Jordan, & Murray, we’ve got nearby attorneys ready to hear your case.
 Our defamation attorneys are well versed in Utah defamation law and are proud to aggressively defend our clients.
 We’ll fight hard to restore your reputation.

 What is Defamation of Character?